 A casual mention or a quick chat in the elevator is not a clear and appropriate way to communicate your expectations to them.
 Put all of your expectations in writing, and go over each sentence with your employee.
 Ask them to sign the bottom of each page, and print them off their own copy that they can refer to going forward.

-We all want to see massive increases and major progress, but when you start to set goals that strive too far too quickly, you can discourage your employees.
+We all want to see massive increases and major progress.
+However, when you start to set goals that strive too far too quickly, you can discourage your employees.
 While your goals should be challenging, they shouldn’t be wildly ambitious.
 Create small, achievable goals that can be checked off of a plan, and break long term goals down into smaller steps.

 Setting clear expectations will change the dynamic of your workplace for the better.
-Your team will be motivated, excited to get started and ready to achieve the goals that they now know they are expected to achieve.
+Now that you know why are expectations important in the workplace, you can start motivate your team by defining their responsibilities.
+Once they are certain of what is expected of them, they are likely to get excited and ready to achieve the goals that they now know they are expected to achieve.

 Do you have experience with setting employee expectations?
 Share your experiences in the comment section below.